Chebotarev/BookBlur/README.md

 [Details][phase-three]

 ### Phase 4: Bookmarks and Notes (~ 2 days)
-I will add models for bookmarks and notes into the Backbone app.
+I will add models for bookmarks into the Backbone app.
 Bookmarks will be added dynamically with click event handlers on paragraph tags in the book content section.
-Notes will be associated with bookmarks and expanded when a bookmark is highlighted.
+Bookmarks will have a body column that will expand when a bookmark is highlighted.
 A list of bookmarks for the current book will be displayed in the Book Info section.

 [Details][phase-four]

 ### Phase 5: Comments and Tags on Books (~ 1 day)
 I will add the ability for users to leave comments and tags on books in their collection.
-Comments will have a polymorphic association to allow for replies to comments.
+Comments will be nested to allow for replies to comments.
 The Book Info section will have tabs to switch between Bookmarks and Comments.

 [Details][phase-five]